Walk and Talk for Wellness

 Sometimes, sitting still and focusing on your difficulties can make you feel more overwhelmed and stuck.
 Walking and talking side-by-side can help shift a feeling of ‘stuckness’ when trying to deal with problems or issues.
 There is also a real feeling of accomplishment that comes with having taken action, literally!

 Walk and Talk for Wellness is an initiative developed by the Bachelor of Counselling team in the School of Applied Psychology at Griffith University.
-The service offers walk and talk sessions in small groups with trained facilitators from the Counselling program.
+The service offers walk and talk sessions for individuals and small groups with trained facilitators from the Counselling program.

 Trained facilitators for the walk and talk sessions are final year Bachelor of Counselling students (under supervision) who are skilled in connecting and engaging with people from all walks of life.
 These students are in the final stage of completing their professional training and will be eligible for registration as a professional counsellor upon graduation.